neuhausi/periscope/cran-comments.md

 ## Comments from Maintainer

-Enhancements and added functionality as detailed in News
+Enhancements, bug fixes and additional functionality as detailed in News

 ---